Selection and evolution

 - Making the main concepts of the field of molecular diversity and combinatorial chemistry accessible to non-specialists

-- This book is an excellent guide to the conceptual framework of the field.
+- An excellent guide to the conceptual framework of the field

 For undergraduate and post gradate students, instructors and lecturers in the field of combinatorial chemistry.